milliampere/ajax-assignment/README.md

 * Added a loading indicator to show when the information is loaded.
 The loading indicator is created with only CSS.
 * The menu icons (svg) have hover effects.
 * Added the total number per situation in the dropdown menu.
+* "Mixed Content: The page at was loaded over HTTPS, but requested an insecure image": had to save the icons instead of requesting them.

 ### TODO for improvements
 * Close previous infowindows when a new marker is clicked.